Mario Kart 64’s 3D tracks impressed gamers the world over back in 1996/97, but how do they hold up over two decades later?

 12. Koopa Troopa Beach

-There is one exception: one ramp leads to a hidden cave that acts as a shortcut.
-Successfully make the jump and you’ll pop out of a waterfall; it’s a great way to climb up the positions or further cement your lead.
+Make the jump and you’ll pop out of a waterfall – it’s a great way to climb up the ranks or further cement your lead.

 11. Mario Raceway